HarryEMartland/katacoda-scenarios/deleting-k8s-pods/outage.md

 load-app-6fb984d9cb-rmzlm   1/1     Running   0          5m47s
 ```

-Now if we run `kubectl delete pod -lapp=load-app`{{execute}} and delete all our pods we should start seeing some `502` and `503` error codes returned.
+Now if we run `kubectl delete pod -lapp=load-app`{{execute T1}} and delete all our pods we should start seeing some ECONNREFUSED errors.
 This would be returned to your customers and give them a poor experience.

-Once the pods are back up the status codes will go back to being 200.
+Once the pods are back up the status codes will go back to being `200`.
 You can confirm the status of the pods in the `Load` tab.